jingyi106/portfolio/Population_Aging.md

 b.
 Which region have relatively more serious population aging problems?
 What are the demographic characteristics?

 c.
-What’s the main reason behind the population aging and what they can do to address the issue?
+What’s the main reason behind the population aging and what actions can be done to address the issue?